Need Emergency Financial Assistance? These Resources Can Help

 - The HealthWell Foundation is a nonprofit that helps the underinsured pay premiums and out-of-pocket medical costs and find alternatives to simply dealing with medical debt.
 Eligibility criteria include income level, medical condition, and health insurance coverage status.

-- The National Association of Free & Charitable Clinics (NAFC) believes that everyone has the right to affordable health care.
+- The National Association of & Charitable Clinics (NAFC) believes that everyone has the right to affordable health care.
 Whether it’s providing financial help for pregnant women or helping with financial surgery assistance, the NAFC has 1,200 clinics across the US where low-income individuals and families can seek medical care.

 What if you aren’t eligible for assistance programs?